 “I would have hated people at college telling me what to make, but some people need to have projects that have been resolved.”
 For those of you who want to make chairs we have a range of successful designs that have sold in hundreds over the years.

-By the end of the year with the help of Jonathan you could have a plan for how to get your business on the road, a few carefully crafted products and more knowledge about how to take the next step than you realise.
+By the end of the year with the help of Jonathan from Bark Furniture you could have a plan for how to get your business on the road, a few carefully crafted products and more knowledge about how to take the next step than you realise.
 If our previous students are anything to go by it will take you a couple of further years of hard work to get to a stable predictable income but you should be able to make some profit straight away.
 Predictability is the aim, after all one of the definitions of a real business is predictability.

 Your portfolio says who you are and how far you are down your journey.
 At the beginning you may only have a couple of pieces of work to show, make the best of them have detail shots and really good studio photographs.
-Phil will work with you to get those shots and show you how to do it yourself.
+Our photographer will work with you to get those shots and show you how to do it yourself.
 Use drawings of future projects, create a maquette or scale models of pieces, light them and photograph them against a white background so the scale is lost.
 Build your personal visual language.
 Do it a step at a time.

 We all have a side of our brain that is more attuned to holistic intuitive, visual and musical thought.
 Creativity is a process of assembling ideas from existing material just in a new way.
 Not just lateral thinking but three dimensional thinking, gathering up processes, images and methods to produce something new.